IB2MS/deep-learning-challenge/README.md

 - epochs = 100

-* Model #2: (AlphabetSoupCharity.Optimization.h5) resulted in an accuracy score of 75.27%.
-I added another layer and neurons.
-This attempt resulted in an accuracy score of 75.27%.
-This means that 75.27% of the model’s he highest accuracy score of the two models.
-This means that both models's predicted values align with dataset's true values .
-By adding layers and neurons I increased model performance.
+# Model2: (AlphabetSoupCharity.Optimization.h5) achieved an accuracy score of 75.27%.
+After incorporating an additional layer and increasing the number of neurons, the accuracy remained at 75.27%.
+This implies that the highest accuracy among the two models is 75.27%.
+Both models' predictions closely match the true values in the dataset.
+The augmentation of layers and neurons led to an improvement in model performance.
 - total_layers = 3
 - layer1 = 10 neurons : activation function = ‘relu’
 - layer2 = 8 neurons : activation function = sigmoid"'